Hakan Ayik: Current life

 He currently resides in Turkey, where he operates the Kings Cross Hotel in Istanbul and reportedly has altered his facial features through plastic surgery.
 He has a Dutch wife and children and he has given up his Australian passport according to journalists.
 He is alleged to have continued associating with other crime figures in Istanbul, as well as to be targeted for his role in spreading the ANOM app.
 He has been indicted by the FBI for Racketeer Influenced and Corrupt Organizations Act conspiracy and faces up to 20 years in prison if convicted.

+Ayik was arrested on 1 November 2023 in Istanbul by Turkish police.